Lucan, Dublin: Economy

 In terms of retail, the main street contains the newsagent Centra, bookmakers, boutiques, banks, charity shops, IT shops and cafés.
 The Lucan Shopping Centre includes SuperValu, Dunnes Store, Peter Mark, and McDonald's, along with a Community Library.

-The area is primarily a residential one, but employers in the area include the Liffey Valley Shopping Centre, Citywest and Tallaght in southwest Dublin, Intel in Leixlip, Co.
-Kildare, and eBay's European operation in Blanchardstown.
+The area is primarily a residential one, but employers in the area include the Liffey Valley Shopping Centre, Citywest and Tallaght in southwest Dublin, Intel in Leixlip, County Kildare, and eBay's European operation in Blanchardstown.

+Climate

+Lucan has an oceanic climate (Köppen: Cfb).

 Local organisations and charities

-Pieta House

-Pieta House is a charity, set up by psychologist Joan Freeman, to provide assistance to people experiencing depression and suicidal thoughts.
-Its main location is in Lucan centre.
-As of 2015, the combined Pieta House locations were working with more than 5000 people per year.
+Pieta House is a charity which provides assistance to people experiencing depression and suicidal thoughts.
+It first opened, in Lucan, in 2006.

-Lucan Disability Action Group (LDAG)

-Lucan Disability Action Group was established in October 2000, to address the needs of people with disabilities in the Lucan area.
+Lucan Disability Action Group was established, in October 2000, to address the needs of people with disabilities in the Lucan area.

 Sport

 GAA

-Lucan has three GAA teams.
-Lucan Sarsfields, the largest sports organisation in the town, was founded in 1886 and is located on the 12th Lock on the Grand Canal.
-Lucan Sarsfields won the u/21 Dublin Football Championship and a Minor double of Football and Hurling in 2005.
-Lucan Sarsfields U21 B team won the Callum Sally Cup in 2005 and again in 2009.
-The Dublin Hurling captain, Johnny McCaffrey, plays for Sarsfields.
+Lucan has three Gaelic Athletic Association (GAA) teams.
+Lucan Sarsfields, the largest sports organisation in the town, was founded in 1886.
+Its grounds are located on the 12th Lock on the Grand Canal.
+Lucan Sarsfields were runners up on the 2013 Dublin Senior Hurling Championship final.
+Club members have included the former Dublin hurling captain Johnny McCaffrey.

 Westmanstown Gaels are also located in north Lucan at the Westmanstown Sports Centre, which has diversified from its roots as a leisure centre for the Garda Síochána.

-An Irish-language GAA club, Na Gaeil Óga CLG, started their juvenile structure in the area in September 2014, and is currently based in Gaelscoileanna and a Gaelcholáiste in the area, Gaelscoil Naomh Pádraig, Gaelscoil Eiscir Riada and Coláiste Cois Life.
-The majority of their adult teams play in St Catherine's Park.
+An Irish-language GAA club, Na Gaeil Óga CLG, started their juvenile structure in the area in September 2014 and is based in Gaelscoileanna and a Gaelcholáiste in the area, Gaelscoil Naomh Pádraig, Gaelscoil Eiscir Riada and Coláiste Cois Life.
+The majority of the club's adult teams play in St Catherine's Park.